RSR Pro 440 Turbo Water Injection

 30 Amp Relays

-There is a logic behind how the RSR Water Injection is hooked up and how it gets it's power, which requires three relays.
+There is a logic behind how the RSR Water Injection is hooked up and how it gets it's power, which requires a relay.
 You want to be sure the water is not activated when the engine is not running and only activated under pre-defined boost levels.
-We provide diagrams how to hook this up (see bottom of this page) so you do not have any problems.
-A goes to B, and B goes to C, etc. Do it by the numbers.

 Normally Aspirated...Not Our Bag

 Some people want to use water injection with non-boosted, normally aspirated engines.
 High desert heat, high compression etc. This is not an area we are going to do development in.
-If you choose to do so then we can supply one or two vacuum operated switches to control the activation, staged or single.
+If you choose to do so you can source vacuum operated switches yourself to control the activation.
 You are on your own in this regard.
 We remember the Spearco Injectronic units way back when and even got to baby-sit George and Pat Spears booth at a SEMA trade show once eons ago.
 George dropped out of the turbo and water injection business, ditched his previous connections with Carroll Shelby, and went into the intercooler business which he later sold, then retired.
 The engineering, nozzle, sizes and strategy is up to you.

 Some vendors promise a 5 to 15% increase in fuel economy.
 They also have a big bridge for sale.